kushagra765/Kinux-Kernel/README.md

 The kernel is licensed under _Apache License 2.0_.
 See the [```LICENSE```](https://github.com/kushagra765/Kinux-Kernel/blob/main/LICENSE) file for more info.

 # About
-Kinux Kernel is an open-source project for x86-64 based systems.
+Kinux Kernel is an open-source project for 32 and 64 bit systems.
 It was started on 30 October 2020.